Last revised: June 16, 2017

 But at first sight it looks as though the enterprise will come up against some formidable obstacles, ranging from the redemptive character of Jesus death to the conception of a violent God, which seems to become indispensable when you take into account themes like the Apocalypse.
 Everything that you say here is bound to provoke in response the famous words that the Gospels have no qualms about putting in Jesus own mouth: I have come not to bring peace but a sword.
 People are going to tell you that the Christian scriptures explicitly provide a reason for discord and dissension. (p.
 181)

 So this passage continued to be prominent throughout his career: In I See Satan Fall Like Lightning, Matt.
 10:34-36 is quoted and occupies a key place in a key chapter, chapter 12, on the word “Scapegoat.”
-Link to an excerpt of chapter 12, “Scapegoat.”
-Here’s a passage:
+Here’s a passage from that chapter: